teachthenet/pycraft/lesson_2.md

 -----------------

-Now for a new construct, a while loop!
+Now for a new construct, an infinite while loop!

-A while loop has a format like so:
+Infinite while loops are used to make a set of code execute repeatedly, over and over, until the user decides to stop it.

+An infinite while loop's structure looks like this:

 ```
-while <condition>:
+while True:
     <execute this indented code>
     <jump back to the top of the while statement>
 ```

-For example, this bit of code will print the numbers 1 to 10
+For example, will constantly print the pattern "1 2 3 1 2 3 1 2 3 1 2 3..." over and over.

 ```
-my_counter = 1
-while my_counter <= 10:
+while True:
+    print "1"
+    print "2"
-    print my_counter
+    print "3"
-    my_counter = my_counter + 1
 ```

-- In this snippet, we start by creating a variable called 'my_counter' and setting it equal to 1.
-- Then, we enter a while loop that continues executing until my_counter exceeds 10
-- Inside the while loop, we keep printing the value stored in my_counter, and then incrementing that value by 1

-In summary, a while loop will keep executing the same code over and over until its condition is no longer met, or until it's forced to stop by the user.
+In summary, an infinite while loop will keep executing the same code over and over until its it's forced to stop by the user (by pressing cmd+C on a Mac, or control+c on a windows while focused on the terminal)

-A user can force code to stop that they are running in a terminal by hitting cmd+C (or control+c on a Windows machine).

 #### Code
 Open up script.py in a code editor.
 Delete everything in it, we'll be starting from scratch!

 ```
 import mcpi.minecraft as minecraft
-mc = minecraft.Minecraft.create(address="127.0.0.1", name="seanybob")
+mc = minecraft.Minecraft.create(address="199.96.85.3", name="seanybob")
 ```
 The first 2 lines are the same as they were in the previous lesson.
 Be sure to replace "seanybob" with your name!